Please use the menu below to navigate the article sections:

 - 2-3 questions on cost benefits – e.g. pay for what you use, scale for peak capacity

 The exam is technically very light with most questions on AWS services just testing that you know what it is and what its use cases are.
-The exam is more focussed on testing the reasons for using the AWS Cloud, how and why an organization should migrate (technical and business reasons), how and what you are charged for, security of the cloud, and architectural best practices.
+The exam is more focused on testing the reasons for using the AWS Cloud, how and why an organization should migrate (technical and business reasons), how and what you are charged for, security of the cloud, and architectural best practices.

 I’m not sure if AWS have any plans to allow candidates to take any other certification exams from home (I doubt they will as it will be hard to protect the content), but it was a great experience that really saved me a lot of time traveling to an exam center.

 If you’re planning on taking the AWS Certified Cloud Practitioner exam, I highly recommend choosing this option if you have the right setup at home or in your office.

 Free Resources and AWS Training Courses

 For those currently preparing for the AWS Cloud Practitioner exam – check out the free resources from digital cloud training.
 We also have an AWS Certified Cloud Practitioner video training course and practice test course to fast-track your exam success.
 When you purchase the ultimate exam training package, you get over 11 hours of video lectures, guided hands-on labs, 140 quiz questions, 6 full-length practice tests and our #1 bestselling Training Notes with over 200 pages of detailed information, plus access to our Online Exam Simulator with over 500 unique practice questions!
 This is the BEST ALL-IN-ONE preparation for the AWS Cloud Practitioner Certification available.